Military on Gotland: Tofta firing range

 The Tofta firing range (also known as the Tofta Tank firing range), is a military training ground which is located 8 km south of Visby.
 Another less common name for the range is the Toftasjön firing range.
 Tracing its origins back to 1898, as of 2008 the range extended over 2,700 acre.
 It was a major training and storage facility for the Gotland garrison during its existence, and was still occasionally used for training by various elements of the Armed Forces since the garrison was shut down in 2005.
 However, from the second half of 2014 onwards, there has been a marked increase in the use of the range, especially by armoured units (mostly company sized), as tensions in Northeastern Europe have escalated.
 At least one of the buildings on the range, the former tank repair shop, is currently owned by a private company (Peab), with the military renting back the top floor for its own use.

-When not used by the military, a number of cultural and sports events have been held at the range, one of the most notable being the Gotland Grand National, the world's largest enduro race.
+When not used by the military, a number of cultural and sports events have been held at the range.
+The Gotland Grand National, the world's largest enduro race, was held on the range from 1984 to 2023.